What is Cultural Abuse?

 If your partner or loved one is demonstrating any of these behaviors or any type of abuse against you, please know that you have the inherent right to be safe, to lead a life free of abuse and to participate in your cultural practices and traditions.

 The StrongHearts Native Helpline (1-844-762-8483) is a culturally appropriate, confidential, and anonymous service to American Indians, Alaska Natives and Native Hawaiians who are experiencing abuse or know someone who is being impacted by domestic violence.
-StrongHearts advocates are available Monday through Friday from 9 a.m. to 5:30 p.m.
-CST and are trained with an understanding of intimate partner violence, including spiritual or cultural abuse.
+StrongHearts advocates are available 7 a.m. to 10 p.m.
+CST, seven days a week, and are trained with an understanding of intimate partner violence, including spiritual or cultural abuse.
 Our advocates can provide support and validation, safety planning and access to resources in your community.

 When you’re ready to talk, we are here.